Written by Lidia Vijga, co-founder & CEO at DeckLinks

 Before you launch your first video marketing campaign, get to know your key audience

 Before creating marketing videos for your startup, it is important to understand your target audience.
 What are their needs and wants?
 What do they desire and what are their biggest fears?
 What are their pain points?
-By understanding your audience, you can create videos that speak to them directly and offer solutions to their problems.
+By understanding your audience, you can create videos that offer solutions to their problems.
 In addition, you need to know where your key audience is spending the time and where do they consume content to learn and get inspired.
-By truly understanding your target audience, you can ensure that your marketing videos speak to the intended viewers.
+To build the best marketing strategies for startups, you need to truly understand the key target audience and make sure that your marketing videos speak to them directly.